 Your loved one could qualify for another type of assistance.
 If they or their spouse have served in the military during wartime, they could be eligible for assistance through the VA for the duration of their stay.
 The Veterans Administration has supplement payments available for those who served this country during a period of conflict.
 Monies are paid directly to the facility to ensure that they are being utilized for the intended need.
 The filing process requires proof of their service through proper documentation, but the payout could be enough to make up the difference that you are lacking in income each month.

 Elder law attorneys help families who are facing the often overwhelming costs of long term care.
-The best way to manage one’s costs is to seek a consultation with an elder law attorney to learn what planning opportunities exist.
+The best way to manage one’s costs is to seek a consultation with an experienced and qualified elder law attorney to learn what planning opportunities exist.